medialab/minet/docs/cli.md

 Collects data from Facebook.

 optional arguments:
   -h, --help                                      show this help message and exit

 actions:
+  {comments,posts,post-authors,post-stats,url-likes}
-  {comments,posts,post-stats,url-likes}  Action to perform to collect data on Facebook
+                                                  Action to perform to collect data on Facebook

 ```